 - Other obesity-related health issues

-Your bariatric surgeon’s office will do most of this legwork for you.
-They may even have all the required people on staff (registered dietitian, psychiatrist, bariatric coordinator, etc.).
+Your chosen surgical practice can do nearly all of this for you.
+It’s likely that all the required experts are part of the staff (registered dietitian, psychiatrist, bariatric coordinator, etc.).

 For more information about gastric bypass insurance, see our Bariatric Surgery Insurance Patient Guide.